ggtd/HTTP-Metric-transport-for-Graphite/README.md

 Example:
 -------
-If you do thous two requests, within the same minute (period): http://127.0.0.1:2008/imp/counting_sheeps/10 http://127.0.0.1:2008/imp/counting_sheeps/7
+If you do two requests, within the same minute (period):

+http://127.0.0.1:2008/imp/counting_sheeps/10

+http://127.0.0.1:2008/imp/counting_sheeps/7

 Result: On end of time period, the daemon sends counted/agregateda metric values to Carbon, called “counting_sheeps” with value 17.